Elideb/SpaceInvaders/README.md

 SpaceInvaders
 =============

-Proof of concept of Space Invaders following the "Clean Architecture"
+Proof of concept of a Space Invaders programmed following the "Clean Architecture".